Suddenly welcoming, Europe opens the door to refugees fleeing Ukraine

 “I don’t know how many will come,” E.U.
 Home Affairs Commissioner Ylva Johansson said when asked about the scale of refugees she expects.
 “I think we will have to prepare for millions.”

 Beirens said E.U. nations had an additional interest in supporting the measure, because it would free up asylum systems that otherwise would be choked with new Ukrainian applications.
-Europe, however, failed to take similar steps in 2015 and 2016.
+Europe, however, did not take similar steps in 2015 and 2016.
 Asylum seekers from the Middle East and Africa have in many cases had to wait years in legal limbo, making it difficult to find jobs in the formal economy, while their claims were assessed.

 So while refugee advocates have cheered the E.U.'s growing support for Ukrainian refugees, some have also bristled at how ethnicity, culture and religion appear to be driving the humanitarian response.